support-ukraine/support-ukraine/readme.md

 This repository is an actively maintained consolidation of publicly available information which is free to share.
 Please, feel free to contribute by adding/updating valuable information.
 ## How can you help?
-Any contribution is welcome.
-There are a lot of different ways how you can support Ukraine.
+If you want to help Ukraine stop the war, there are a lot of different ways how you can support and any contribution is welcome.
 Choose whatever feels most comfortable to you.
 Every little bit helps.
+We do need your support right now!

 ### Badge
 [![Support Ukraine Badge](https://bit.ly/support-ukraine-now)](https://github.com/support-ukraine/support-ukraine)